demagnetisation

 Demagnetisation

-Demagnetisation - an effect or process in which there occurs a reduction in the amount of net magnetisation of the material, sample, component, or device.
+Demagnetisation - an effect or process in which there occurs a reduction in the amount of net magnetisation of the material, sample, component, or device.1) The process of demagnetisation reverses the process of magnetisation.

 There are several specific meanings of “demagnetisation”, depending on the context: